Maidstone: Rugby union

 Maidstone Rugby Football Club is one of the older rugby clubs in England, having been founded in 1880.
 The club runs 6 senior men's sides and a junior section.
 In the 2014–15 season they were unbeaten and won the National RFU Intermediate Cup at Twickenham Stadium.

 Cricket

 Kent County Cricket Club used Mote Park as a regular out-ground for some 150 years until 2005.
 Mote Park is the town's largest park and includes a number of recreational and sport facilities.
 The Lashings World XI exhibition cricket team is based in Maidstone and has included a number of high-profile professional cricketers.

-Other sports
+Other sport

 Maidstone Sailing Club sails on Mote Park lake.
 Maidstone also has a rowing club, a martial arts school, a tennis club, an athletics club, an American football team and a basketball club.

 A baseball team, the Kent Mariners, is based in the town, playing in the BBF AA South division.